Laliet/CC-Switch-Web/README.md

 -  **Web server mode** for cloud/headless deployment with Basic Auth

 ---
+## Contact /联系

+If you have any questions, you can contact me here https://linux.do/t/topic/1217545

 ## What's New in v0.6.0

 This release focuses on **security hardening** and **stability improvements** with 12 security fixes and 32+ bug fixes.